 How to Apply

-To Apply: applicants are required to complete the application form on the Graduate School website.
+- How to Apply: Applicants are required to complete the application form on the Graduate School website.
 This is to ensure your eligibility to apply and that when submitting the application you supply the necessary supporting documentation.

 - For PhD Scholarship – Redox in the rhizosphere: a new paradigm for plant phosphorus acquisition: Students must be sending their CV and a short (maximum one page) statement explaining how your research interests and experience align with the project to Professor Andrew Rose ([email protected]).
 Applications without this information or with statements longer than one page will not be considered.